PerfectFit-project/virtual-coach-rasa/README.md

-# PerfectFit virtual coach backend prototype
+# PerfectFit virtual coach server functional prototype

-This should become a working prototype that can handle the following scenario:
+This should become a working functional prototype that can handle the following scenario.
+It is a functional system that facilitates a subset of the must have requirements, that can easily be extended with specific content to match the patient journey.
+It is not yet production ready.

 * User sends a message in the NiceDay app with the intent to get the planning for the next week
 * In response the Virtual Coach sends back the weekly planning that should include:
   - Hey {name}, where the name is retrieved from the database